isomerpages/moe-kranjipri/_cca/Art Club.md

 *   Acquire knowledge and skills in art making and art appreciation
 *   Be exposed to various Art mediums
-*   Create art with like-minded peers in an aesthetically conducive environment
+*   Create art with like-minded peers in an aesthetically conducive environment&nbsp;

 **Schedule**